lorensen/VTKExamples/src/VTKBook/04Chapter4.md

   </figure>
   <figcaption style="color:blue"><b>Figure 4-21</b>.
 An example of multiple inputs and outputs.<a href="../../Cxx/Rendering/Mace" title="Mace"> See Mace.cxx</a> and <a href="../../Python/Rendering/Mace" title="Mace"> Mace.py</a>.</figcaption>
 </figure>

-1
+The visualization network branches at vtkGlyph3D.
+If either branch is modified, then this filter will re-execute.
+Network updates must branch in both directions, and both branches must be up to date when vtkGlyph3D executes.
+These requirements are enforced by the Update() method, and pose no problem to the implicit execution method.

 **Disappearing Sphere.**  In our last example we construct a visualization network with a feedback loop, and show how we can use procedural programming to change the topology of the network.
 The network consists of four objects: vtkSphereSource to create an initial polygonal geometry, vtkShrinkFilter to shrink the polygons and create a gap or space between neighbors, vtkElevationFilter to color the geometry according to height above the x-y plane, and vtkDataSetMapper to map the data through a lookup table and interface to the rendering library.
 The network topology, a portion of the C++ code, and output are shown in **Figure 4-22**.

-After vtkSphereSource generates an initial geometry (in response to a render request), the input of vtkShrinkFilter is changed to the output of the vtkElevationFilter.
-Because of the feedback loop, vtkShrinkFilter will always re-execute.
-Thus, the behavior of the network is to re-execute each time a render is performed.
-Because the shrink filter is reapplied to the same data, the polygons become smaller and smaller and eventually disappear.

 <figure id="Figure 4-22">
   <figure id="Figure 4-22a">